 The regulations demand that the openings be sealed.
 When a shipment is tendered to the airlines for transport, the airline reserves the right to refuse acceptance of the freight, if any such openings are present.

 The simplest measure is to package the goods in such a way that no external source cannot access the content.

 Stress – In Air Freight Mode of Transport

 Goods in transport are subject to various forms of stress.
 In a broad sense, stress can be classified two main categories

-Dynamic stress is that which the shipment is subjected to during movements.
-This can be
+Dynamic stress is caused during movements.
+This can be :

 - Stress due to Impact